Flexberry/flexberry.github.io/pages/products/flexberry-ember/components/ef_object-list-view.en.md

 ## Change the width of columns

-Change the width of columns for the list and [datalow](fe_groupedit.html) on the edit form is implemented according to General principles.
+Change column widths for list and [datalow](fe_groupedit.html) on the edit form is implemented according to General principles.

 To enable/disable changing of width HN of the columns, you must specify the control in the template property `allowColumnResize` (for normal applications this property has a default value `true` for mobile - `false`.